Nuclear deal elusive as Iran, six powers resume talks in New York

 Iran, diplomats close to the talks said, appears unwilling to reduce the number of its centrifuges to below 10,000.

-But that would be an unacceptable for the six powers, who diplomats say are aiming to have a deal in place that leaves Iran in a position where it would need at least one year to produce enough high enriched uranium for a single bomb.
+But that would be an unacceptable for the six powers, who diplomats say are aiming to have a deal in place that leaves Iran in a position where it would need at least one year to produce enough high enriched uranium for a single bomb - the so-called "breakout" capacity.

 "On the question of enrichment we have practically made no progress," a senior Western diplomat said.
 "The six want that in case the agreement is broken and the nuclear activities restart towards a military objective, that we have a breakout capacity of a year."